-In 2024, new reforms are expected to complete the transformation of the French economic and social model: simplification of standards for VSEs and SMEs ("PACTE II" law), strengthening the financial attractiveness of France as a business location, and continuing to reduce production taxes.
+In 2024, new reforms are expected to complete the transformation of the French economic and social model: continuing the decarbonation of industry and support to green industries, the simplification of administrative standards and the reduction of production taxes, strengthening the financial attractiveness of France as a business location, introducing a new reform of unemployment insurance.
 Measures to promote energy sovereignty are also planned, as well as the publication of the new "National Low-Carbon Strategy" and the new "Multiannual Energy Programme".